sidney-eliot/3d-artists-handbook/content/process/modeling-and-sculpting.md

 >[!warning] Still Being Migrated

 ## Overview
-This page covers all possible ways to achieve general and specific modeling/ sculpting tasks.
+This page covers all possible ways to achieve general and specific modeling and sculpting tasks.
 There's no reason to only stick to Blender, ZBrush or any other 3D software, thanks to tools like GoB/ GoZ one can send entire or selected parts of the model between both software with one click.

-Currently, only **Blender**, **ZBrush** and a bit of **Maya** is covered here, but other software like **Fusion 360** and **Marvelous Designer** is also worth considering for the modeling/ sculpting stage.
+Currently, only **Blender**, **ZBrush** and a bit of **Maya** is covered here, but other software like **Fusion 360** and **Marvelous Designer** is also worth considering for the modeling and sculpting stage.
 (I'll most likely add them into this page at some point, when I get more familiar with them).

 I assume that you are familiar with the basics of polygon modeling, if not, watch some videos on that.